 Example

-Let's say you are going from SINF and want to map bin code FE to a SEMI E142 file using ASCII where you want to use the character E (for edge die).
+Let's say you are going from SINF (HEXADECIMAL) and want to map bin code FE to a SEMI E142 file using ASCII where you want to use the character E (for edge die).
 Then you would issue the commands:

 bin format ascii